 Would it have worked had it been launched in 1976 or 1977?
 We can only speculate now…

 Once the Morris Marina was established on the marketplace and the Austin Allegro was signed-off for production, Donald Stokes, John Barber and George Turnbull turned their combined attention to the matter of what car to introduce next.
 At the time, they were optimistic about the chances of the Allegro and the Marina had also made a good start, so they would devise their business strategy around both cars succeeding.

-- Codename Ant: this proposal was a true mini-replacement, being similarly sized to the original.
-It was conceived that the car would be available in 750cc-950cc engine sizes and both 2 and 3 door body-styles.
+- Codename Ant (above): this proposal was a true Mini replacement, being similarly sized to the original.
+It was conceived that the car would be available in 750cc-950cc engine sizes and both two and three-door bodystyles.

 - Codename Dragonfly: was a whopping 24-30in longer than Mini (making it Allegro-sized) and was planned to be sold in 1000cc-1200cc forms.
 The styling was ‘classic’ three-box and would be pitched as a rival to the Ford Escort – something the Morris Marina had moved away from being.

 After review by the BL Board, Project Dragonfly was the first and most easily eliminated – the market did not really need this car because small saloons were growing-up – what people wanted in a car of this engine capacity range was a hatchback.
 However, Projects Ant and Ladybird were both more seriously investigated – full-size clay models were built for both and were styled in-house at Longbridge.